minjun0707/PitchPredictionRL/README.md

 python train.py
 ```

 3. Make predictions: Use the trained model to make pitch type predictions based on the current game situation and pitch tipping cues.
+(* You can get the models trained by us from this Google Drive link.)
 ```
 python predict.py
 ```